Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Stability of constrained energy minimizers

-(Note that the assumption in \cite{GSS} that the symplectic form of a Hamiltonian system be onto is dispensable in the stability proof; see the remark directly following \cite[Theorem 2]{GSS}.)
+(Note that the assumption in \cite{GSS} that the symplectic form of a Hamiltonian system be onto is dispensable in the proof; see the remark directly following \cite[Theorem 2]{GSS}.)
 Conditions in \eqref{E:GSSstability} were, in turn, shown in \cite{BSS} (see also \cite{SS, Ws}) to hold if and only if $\alpha>1/2$.
-In the range $\alpha>1/2$, incidentally, a solitary wave of \eqref{E:KdV} arises as an energy minimizer subject to constant momentum; see Remark~\ref{R:solitary}.
-Theorem \ref{T:stability} may therefore be regraded to extend the well-known result about solitary waves.
+In the range $\alpha>1/2$, incidentally, a solitary wave of \eqref{E:KdV} minimizes the energy subject to the conservation of the momentum; see Remark~\ref{R:solitary}.
+Theorem \ref{T:stability} may therefore be regraded as to extend the well-known result about solitary waves.

+In the case of $\alpha>1/2$, recall from Remark \ref{R:solitary} that periodic, local constrained minimizers for \eqref{E:pKdV} are expected to tend to the solitary wave as the period increases to infinity, which are orbitally stable near the solitary wave limit by Theorem~\ref{T:stability} and Lemma~\ref{L:s-limit}, and the limiting solitary wave is orbitally stable, as well; see \cite{BSS}, for instance.
+In the case of $1/3<\alpha<1/2$, on the other hand, Theorem~\ref{T:stability} indicates that orbitally stable, local constrained minimizers for \eqref{E:pKdV} may exist in the periodic wave setting, but they are unlikely achieve a limiting wave form with finite energy as the period increases to infinity.